-Encroachment, Fragmentation, Land use change in catchments of rivers and wetlands: the impacts associated to these pressures are computed similarly to the Land use pressure, thanks to the same land occupation flows, and the mid to endpoint impact intensities in MSA.km/ km occupied described in the GBS terrestrial module review report (CDC Biodiversité 2020g) and the freshwater module report (CDC Biodiversité 2020c).
+Encroachment, Fragmentation, Land use change in catchments of rivers and wetlands: the impacts associated to these pressures are computed similarly to the Land use pressure, thanks to the same land occupation flows, and the mid to endpoint impact intensities in MSA.km2/km2 occupied described in the GBS terrestrial module review report (CDC Biodiversité 2020g) and the freshwater module report (CDC Biodiversité 2020c).

 Hydrological disturbance due to water use: all used and discharged water volumes (input and output water flows) are considered.
-They are usually provided in m or kg, and could be from natural origin or turbines, for cooling, discharges, etc. The input flows are considered as withdrawals, and the outputs flows as discharges and the sum of all input flows minus the sum of all output flows(3) is considered as the (net) consumption.
-The withdrawals and the consumption are inputted in the GBS evaluator function for the pressure HDwater: the global HDwater mid to endpoint impact intensities in MSA.km/m of withdrawal and consumption is applied and the maximum of the obtained impact is considered as the impact on biodiversity.
+They are usually provided in m3 or kg, and could be from natural origin or turbines, for cooling, discharges, etc. The input flows are considered as withdrawals, and the outputs flows as discharges and the sum of all input flows minus the sum of all output flows(3) is considered as the (net) consumption.
+The withdrawals and the consumption are inputted in the GBS evaluator function for the pressure HD{water}: the global HD{water} mid to endpoint impact intensities in MSA.km2/m3 of withdrawal and consumption is applied and the maximum of the obtained impact is considered as the impact on biodiversity.
 The mid to endpoint impact intensities are described in the GBS freshwater module review report (CDC Biodiversité 2020c).
 Climate change and Hydrological disturbance due to climate change: GHG emissions are linked with the GBS (GHG output flows).
-GWPs for a 100-year time horizon from IPCC AR5 (Greenhouse Gas Protocol, 2016) are used to convert GHG emissions data into t $CO_2$ -eq.
-The mid to endpoint impact intensity in MSA.km/t $CO_2$ -eq described in the GBS terrestrial module review report (CDC Biodiversité 2020g) is then applied.
+GWPs for a 100-year time horizon from IPCC AR5 (Greenhouse Gas Protocol, 2016) are used to convert GHG emissions data into t CO_2 -eq.
+The mid to endpoint impact intensity in MSA.km2/t CO_2 -eq described in the GBS terrestrial module review report (CDC Biodiversité 2020g) is then applied.